l-cheung/l-cheung.github.io/_posts/hiking/appalachian_2017_2019/2017-04-16-days-13-17-winding-stair-gap-to-fontana-dam.md

     <img src="{{site.baseurl}}/assets/blog_images/hiking/at_2017_2019/north_carolina_tennessee/day13-17/paved.JPG"/>
 </figure>

 The trail runs straight through Fontana Dam, the gateway to the Smokies, famous for the 'Fontana Hilton' shelter.
 Where most of the shelters on trail are 3-sided wooden structures with pit privies, the Hilton features hot showers and toilets in a nearby bathhouse.
 At least 40 tents dot the surrounding area.
 A few groups pitch in to order several stacks of local pizza.
+I join the hikers lining up to grab a slice.

 <figure>
     <img src="{{site.baseurl}}/assets/blog_images/hiking/at_2017_2019/north_carolina_tennessee/day13-17/fontana_hilton.JPG"/>